Peeragogy/Peeragogy.github.io/structure.md

 everyone else’s answer as well as their own.

-Furthermore, different participants will be doing different things, and these will “hard” for different reasons.
-Part of *your* job is to try to make sure all of the relevant roles are covered by someone and to try to make sure that they’re getting enough support.
+Furthermore, different participants will be doing different things, and these will be “hard” for different reasons.
+Part of *your* job is to try to make sure that not only are all of the relevant roles covered, but that the participants involved are getting enough support.

 One scenario: building activities for the Peeragogy Handbook
 ------------------------------------------------------------